 Like most people during this time, Alba wasn't too aware of YouTube as a way to make to make money.
 Back in 2010, popular YouTubers had the option of becoming a YouTube Partner, a program that allowed them to place ads alongside videos and make a share of the earnings.
 In 2012, YouTube opened the program to anyone, regardless of subscribers or views.
 In 2017, a channel must have at least 10,000 lifetime views in order to be eligible.

 But back to 2011.
 The only successful YouTuber Alba knew of was guru Michelle Phan, who has since gone on to create her own line of cosmetics.
-So when she also started racking up views and eventually became a YouTube partner, she realized that, like Phan, this could really be something.
+So when she also started racking up views and eventually became a YouTube partner, she realised that, like Phan, this could really be something.

 Then, things in her life took a dramatic shift.